alteregoyishan/CASA0005_homework4/homework4.md

 ## Plotting a map

-To Demonstrate the difference in the gender inequality index between 2010 and 2019
+To demonstrate the difference in the gender inequality index between 2010 and 2019

     ggplot(world_gender_inequality) +